Pleurotus pulmonarius

 Pleurotus pulmonarius, commonly known as the Indian oyster, Italian oyster, phoenix mushroom, or the lung oyster, is a mushroom very similar to Pleurotus ostreatus, the pearl oyster, but with a few noticeable differences.
-The caps of pulmonarius are much paler and smaller than ostreatus and develops more of a stem.
-P. pulmonarius also prefers warmer weather than ostreatus and will appear later in the summer.
-Otherwise, the taste and cultivation of the two species is generally described as largely the same.
+The caps of P. pulmonarius are much paler and smaller than P. ostreatus and develop more of a stem.
+P. pulmonarius also prefers warmer weather than P. ostreatus and will appear later in the summer.
+The taste and cultivation of the two species is generally described as largely the same.
 Another similar species, North America's Pleurotus populinus, is restricted to growing on aspen and cottonwood.

 Natural habitat

 Pleurotus pulmonarius is widespread in temperate and subtropical forests throughout the world.
-In the eastern United States, this species is generally found on hardwoods while in the west it is commonly found on conifers.
+In the eastern United States, this species is generally found on hardwoods while in the west it can also be found on conifers.